shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

     - half-float: High dynamic range imaging
     - full-float: Variance shadow maps soft shadow

+* Seamless cube map

+Cube map is already available in WebGL 1.
+What's new in WebGL 2 is that the cube map is seamless (and is always seamless, unlike in OpenGL where you can set it).
+With this feature we are free from using hacks to get rid of the artifacts near the boarders.

 * A set of additional texture formats

 ```javascript